usherlabs/usher-referrals/packages/app/README.md

 2. Navigate to this directory in your terminal.
 3. Read the `.env.example` to learn which services to incorporate.
 4. Copy the `.env.example` to a `.env` file within the `packages/app`
-5. Execute `yarn dev` to start the development server.
+5. Execute `pnpm dev` to start the development server.

 The app should now be accessible at `http://localhost:3000`.